 Scenarios guide

-Scenarios let you test what-if changes without manually rewriting your underlying data.
+Scenarios let you test possible changes without editing your real data.

 You can use them to: